V1EngineeringInc/V1EngineeringInc-Docs/docs/electronics/jackpot3.md

 **ESP32**
 JP3 - Integrated esp32 for better heat transfer, overhanging antenna for better signal, USB only breakout pins.
-JP - People tended to burry the antenna under their wires for a poor signal, swappable.
+JP - People tended to bury the antenna under their wires for a poor signal, swappable.

 **Stepper Plugs**
 JP3 - Open 2.54 male headers for ease of use, fits more plugs without modification.